 Excluded emissions are those that have been assessed as not relevant to the organisation's operations and are outside of its emissions boundary or are outside of the scope of the certification.
 The table below details these as relevant to Development Victoria's account.
 These emissions are not part of the carbon neutral claim.
 Further detail is available at Appendix D.

+Inside emissions boundary

+Quantified

-Outside emission Inside emissions boundary boundary Excluded Quantified Non-quantified Cleaning Services Stationary Fuels (Natural Refrigerants ICT Services & Gas) Food and Catering Software Transport Fuels (Fleet Mailing Services Sales office short-term Office and ICT Equipment Vehicles) generator hire Electricity Printing, stationery, and Staff commuting publications telecommunications Business Travel (flights) Taxi travel and connectivity Business Accommodation Sales office waste Waste (8 Ex & 77SB) Sales office water and Water and Wastewater (8 Ex wastewater & 77SB)
+Stationary Fuels (Natural Gas) Transport Fuels (Fleet Vehicles) Electricity Staff commuting Business Travel (flights) Business Accommodation Waste (8 Ex & 77SB) Water and Wastewater (8 Ex & 77SB)